arieqwer/downstream-measurand-aware-lst-harmonization/README.md

 - The deterministic stress test enumerates 11,612,160 bounded configurations across 9,216 correlation cells.

 GOES-18 is a consistency reference in the 2026 comparison, not ground truth; reference-sign agreement is not absolute LST accuracy.

-## Review access and citation

-The repository is private during peer review.
-The corresponding author can grant access to the handling editor or designated reviewers.
-A versioned public archive with a permanent identifier will be released upon acceptance.
-Citation metadata are in [CITATION.cff](CITATION.cff).

-Correspondence: Shuanggen Jin, `sgjin@hpu.edu.cn`.